Kushagra-234/Treflo-assignment/README.md

 11- All selected items with selected add-on/toppings and quantity will be displayed on the Cart screen.
-User can edit the quantity from the cart screen.
+User can edit the quantity from the cart screen. user can add item from homepage but edit quantity only in cart functionality as asked in assignment

 12- fully responsive for all mobile screens